arpita-sutariya/Rock-Paper-Scissors/README.md

 Welcome to the classic game of Rock-Paper-Scissors!
 This simple yet addictive game is easy to play and brings hours of fun.
 Here’s how it works:

 How to Play
-.you will choose one of three options: Rock, Paper, or Scissors.
+you will choose one of three options: Rock, Paper, or Scissors.
-.The computer will also make a random choice.
+The computer will also make a random choice.
-.The winner is determined by the following rules:
+The winner is determined by the following rules:

     .Rock crushes Scissors.
     .Scissors cuts Paper.
     .Paper covers Rock.